pol/dwarf-fortress-guides/mixtrak/strike-the-earth.md

 [Ramp](http://dwarffortresswiki.org/index.php/Ramp "wikilink") and [http://dwarffortresswiki.org/index.php/Channel](Channel "wikilink") if you're not following.

-- `Mine` and 11x11 room centered on your fortress center, but including the ramp `channel` to continue the spiral further.
+- ⇨ `Mine` an 11x11 room centered on your fortress center, but including the ramp `channel` to continue the spiral further.